engr101staff/engr101matlab/_sources/vectors_in_cpp/Exercises.rst

 .. mchoice:: vectors_in_cpp_mc1

     Suppose you are collecting data for a science experiment.
 You are to perform three trials of eight temperature readings measured in degrees fahrenheit to the nearest hundredth and initialized to *freezing*.
+The freezing point of water is **32 degrees fahrenheit**.
     Choose the vector that has the proper amount of storage for this scenario.

     -   ``vector<int> temps (24, 32.00);``